surajrampure/surajrampure.github.io/index.md

 ## Teaching

-My philosophy is that the point of paying college tuition is to gain access to human connections and resources, and that content itself should be free for all.
-To that end, you'll find the materials for all of the courses I've taught as an instructor or TA below.
-Most websites have links to lecture slides, recordings, and assignments.
-If you're an instructor and have questions about how to adopt or implement these materials in your courses (e.g. how to autograde Jupyter Notebooks), please reach out!
+!What matters most in a college education, in my view, is access to people—mentorship, guidance, and community—rather than course content, which I believe ought to be freely available.
+To that end, I publish materials for every class I’ve taught as instructor or TA.
+Each site typically includes lecture slides, recordings, and assignments.
+Instructors who want to use or adapt these materials (e.g., for autograded Jupyter Notebooks) are welcome to reach out.

 In addition, you might find my [EECS 245 notes](https://notes.eecs245.org) and [YouTube videos](https://youtube.com/@rampureatumich) useful.